 Sweet cornbread recipe ingredients

-This sweet cornbread loaf recipe with buttermilk and corn can be made in minutes with only a mixing bowl and wooden spoon.
+This sweet cornbread loaf recipe with buttermilk and corn can be made in minutes with little more than a wooden spoon.
 You will need the following ingredients:

 - Baking powder

 - Baking soda

 - 1/2 teaspoon of salt

 - Melted butter

 - Corn kernels, such as fresh frozen corn